 Prosecutors countered that a larger jury pool and thorough vetting could mitigate these issues, though they acknowledged the logistical challenges of relocating participants to a different city.

-In making his decision, Judge had to balance the local community’s interest in seeing justice served locally against the constitutional mandate for a fair trial.
+In making his decision, the Judge had to balance the local community’s interest in seeing justice served locally against the constitutional mandate for a fair trial.

 “Ensuring a fair trial with an impartial jury is paramount,” remarked Mary D. Fan, a criminal law professor at the University of Washington.